Hahn-Research-Group/Alaska_wildfire-smoke-metrics_2025/README.md

 ## Methods

-This was a descriptive ecological study focusing on quantifying population exposure to wildfire smoke in Alaska and the creation of a wildfire smoke-specific social vulnerability index.
+This was a descriptive ecological study that quantified population exposure to wildfire smoke in Alaska and created a wildfire smoke-specific social vulnerability index for Census tract-level bivariate mapping.
 Wildfire-specific fine particulate matter (PM2.5) exposure estimates were aggregated to the census tract level for 2003-2020.
 Census tract information was obtained from the Alaska Department of Labor and Statistics.
 Next, we calculated person-days of exposure to medium and heavy smoke, the frequency and duration of smoke waves, and census tract-level wildfire smoke-specific social vulnerability rankings.

 ### PM2.5 Concentration Aggregation and Calculations